umbraco/UmbracoDocs/Extending/Backoffice-Tours/index.md

 If not set or omitted a "Next" button will be added to the tour.

 ###  eventElement
-A CSS selector for the element you wish to bind the javascript event to.
+A CSS selector for the element you wish to attach the JavaScript event.
 This is useful for when you want to highlight a bigger portion of the backoffice but want to user to click on something inside the highlighted element.
 If not set, the selector in the element property will be used.

 The image below shows the entire tree highlighted, but requires the user to click on a specific tree element.